AntonovAlexander/activecore/README.md

 * mpss - SoC with multiple RISC-V cores connected by full xbar (located at /designs/rtl/mpss)

 Pipex MLIP functionality is demonstrated via 6 RISC-V (RV32I) CPU designs with varying-length pipelines (riscv_1stage-riscv_6stage) and xbar generator based on it.
-Preliminary build of the core and software is required.
+Preliminary build of the cores and software is required.
 Demo projects use UART-controllable bus master for reset and initialization.

 For questions, please contact antonov.alex.alex@gmail.com